Freestyling the Streets: Styles P Reminds Us Why Mixtapes Built Hip-Hop

 More from Styles P:

-To understand why freestyles mattered so much, we have to go back to one of Styles P's defining mixtapes: Ghost in the Shell.
+To understand why freestyles mattered so much, you have to go back to one of Styles P’s defining mixtapes.
+Ghost in the Shell, hosted by Big Mike and Supa Mario, released January 8, 2005.

 What’s Your First Mixtape Memory?